simondona/exp-control-bec-tn/README.md

 s.send_program_and_run()
 ```

 Use always the `master` branch (`develop` is just for testing new and unstable code).
 If needed change the branch:
 ```
 git checkout master
 ```

 ### User data
 Files that should be modified by users (or GUI) are contained in `data/`.
-Generally this directory is ignored from updates, if needed converters will update it. **Don't touch other files**, unless you do not want to push them on the repository.
+Generally this directory is ignored from updates, if needed converters will update it.
+**Don't touch other files**, unless you want to push them on the repository.
 The directory `test/` is also ignored for local custom code if needed.

 ## Updates
 Before and after updating from the remote repository, use `git status` to check the current status.

 This should work: